Lewes District Council

 A standard planning application for solar panels takes up to 8 weeks to determine and is subject to the usual consultation requirements.

 In addition to the standard requirements above, there may be other factors affecting permitted development rights for your property and the need for planning permission.

 Article 4 Directions, such as those covering Lewes and Ditchling offer additional protection for the Conservation Area and remove the normal ‘permitted development rights’ as outlined above.
 Therefore in the above areas, planning permission is required in the following circumstances:

 Planning permission is required for any solar equipment installed on a wall or roofslope of a residential building, or within the curtilage of a residential building, where it fronts on to a public highway, watercourse or open space.
 (Highway includes all roads, footpaths, bridleways and byways over which the public have a right of way.)

 Further restrictions may be imposed by way of a restrictive condition attached to the grant of planning permission that removes permitted development rights.
 These restrictions are often imposed when it is considered that any further development of the site using permitted development would be detrimental to the area.

 Restrictive Conditions are specific to a property or development and can vary in wording and the development restricted.

 If you own your property, restrictive conditions such as these should have been notified to you by your legal advisor when purchasing the property.
 If you are unsure whether such a condition affects your property, you should check with us before carrying out any development.

 The above criteria only apply to dwelling houses and flats and do not apply to commercial, industrial, agricultural or any other business premises.
-For solar development at these premises, full planning consent is generally required.
+For solar development at these premises, planning permission may be required.

 In addition to the standard requirements for submitting a valid application you need to ensure that you also send: